GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 ## Set up the guestbook web frontend

 Now that you have the Redis storage of your guestbook up and running, start the guestbook web servers.
 Like the Redis workers, this is a replicated application managed by a deployment.

 This tutorial uses a simple PHP frontend.
 It is configured to talk to either the Redis worker or master services, depending on whether the request is a read or a write.
-It exposes a simple JSON interface, and serves a jQuery-Ajax-based UX.
+It exposes a simple JSON interface and serves a user experience based on jQuery and Ajax.

+### Create the frontend deployment

 ```bash
 kubectl create -f frontend-deployment.yaml
 ```

-### Expose frontend on an external IP address
+### Expose the frontend on an external IP address

-The services you created in the previous steps are only accessible within the container cluster, because the default type for a Service is `ClusterIP`.
+The services that you created in the previous steps are only accessible within the container cluster, because the default type for a service does not expose it to the internet.

-To make the guestbook web frontend service to be externally visible, you need to specify type: `LoadBalancer` in the service configuration.
+To make the guestbook web frontend service externally visible, you need to specify the type `LoadBalancer` in the service configuration.

-To create the service, first, uncomment the following line in the `frontend-service.yaml` file:
+Use the following command to replace `NodePort` with `LoadBalancer` in the `type` specification in the `frontend-service.yaml` configuration file:

 ```bash
 sed -i -e 's/NodePort/LoadBalancer/g' frontend-service.yaml